StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 2. Objective morality exists
 3. Therefore, right actions and wrong actions exist

 The first proposition is true by definition.
 The second proposition was proved in argument 1.
 The conclusion follows [*modus ponens*](https://en.wikipedia.org/wiki/Modus_ponens).
-This conclusion is a necessary precondtion to the following (main) argument:
+This conclusion is a necessary precondition to the following (main) argument:

-1. Discerning right actions from wrong actions is a necessary but not sufficient condition for doing right
+1. Discerning wrong actions from right/neutral actions is a necessary but not sufficient condition for doing right
 2. Discerning individual circumstances is a necessary but not sufficient condition for doing right
-3. Therefore, discerning right actions from wrong actions *and* discerning individual circumstances is a necessary but not sufficient condition for doing right
+3. Therefore, discerning wrong actions from right/neutral actions *and* discerning individual circumstances is a necessary but not sufficient condition for doing right
-4. It is possible to discern right actions from wrong actions
+4. It is possible to discern wrong actions from right/neutral actions
 5. It is possible to discern individual circumstances
 6. Therefore it is possible to do right
 7. Doing right is a sufficient condition for having a life purpose